 Again, the syntax is straightforward:

---lineoptional parameter indicates the starting execution line when the file is loaded into an emulator.
+--lineoptional parameter indicates the starting execution line when the file is loaded into an emulator and

 The synthesizer also generates some helper code automatically for your BASIC programs.
 In particular: